Apple Cinnamon Sugar 13.5 oz

-Flip the bread over, now with sugar side down.
+Flip the bread over, now with the sugar side down.
 Scoot the bread around in the hot pan.
 In 30 seconds or so the butter and sugar mixture will be melted and bubbling.
 Sprinkle flavored sugar over the remaining side.

 Flip the bread and move it around to sop up the melted goo.
 When both sides have a coating of melted butter and sugar, remove the bread to a rack to cool and start the next slices.

-This sounds a bit complicated but it's not--it's quick and simple.
-You'll have it down in the first two slices and it's faster than scrambling a few eggs.
+This sounds a bit complicated, but it's not--it's quick and simple.
+You'll have it down in the first two slices, and it's faster than scrambling a few eggs.

-Butter and flavored sugar on pan-fried toast may be little indulgent, but it's quick and good.
+Butter and flavored sugar on pan-fried toast may be a little indulgent, but it's quick and good.
 It's perfect for slowing a teenager down as he or she is heading for the door.